Alcalá de Henares: History

-Jewish history

-During Muslim rule, the Jewish community of the city was granted equal rights as the Christians living in it.
-In the Middle Ages, the Jewish congregation of the city paid taxes to the Archbishop of Toledo.
-The Jews of Alcalá were mentioned in the 14th-century Satire by Marrano Pero Ferrús.
-During the 15th century, the Jewish congregation of the city was one of the largest in Castile, having about 200 Jewish families.
-Hebrew studies at the University of Alcalá were encouraged by Cardinal Francisco Jimenez de Cisneros during the 16th century, bringing some Jews and Marrano Hebraists to work in the city.
-The location of the Jewish quarter of the city is well known – between Mayor, Santiago, Imagen and Cervantes streets.
-One synagogue stood in Carmen Calzado street, no. 10.
-The other was on Santiago street.
-After the 1492 Alhambra Decree Jews were required to become Christians to continue living in Castile and Aragon; those who refused had to leave these kingdoms and most of them found residence in the North of Africa, Amsterdam and the Ottoman Empire.

-The origins of Miguel de Cervantes' family are supposed (there is no total certainty) to be Jewish.
-Because his father worked on the former Jewish neighbourhood, the birthplace was close to the workplace, and also because the surname Cervantes makes reference to a different site in the Northwest of Spain, and geographical surnames were common among the Jewish population.

 Geography

 Location

 Alcalá de Henares is located in the central part of the Iberian Peninsula, in the southern half of the Inner Plateau.
 It lies on the valley of the Henares, a left-bank tributary of the Jarama, which is in turn a right-bank tributary of the Tagus.
 The right (north) bank of the river (on which the current urban nucleus was built) displays a very flat relief with a series of quaternary fluvial terraces, while the left (southern) bank features a very steep slope of clays from the miocene, rapidly rising up to the moors of La Alcarria.

 Standing at an average altitude of 654 m, and occupying some 88 km2; the city was for a long time contained in between the Henares to the South and the Madrid-Barcelona railway to the North.
 However, the increasing population brought on the sprawl of the urbanised area to the area located in between the railway and the A-2 motorway and beyond.